frappe/helpdesk/README.md

 ---

 FrappeDesk offers an easy setup, clean user interface, and automation tools to resolve customer issues efficiently.
 It is based on Frappe Framework.
-It lets you streamline your company's support support and helps you to efficiently manage your customer queries.
+It lets you streamline your company's support and helps you to efficiently manage your customer queries.
 It can help you to,

 - Create tickets from email or help center
 - Empower customers with a comprehensive knowledge base and self-service portal